sdiehl/write-you-a-haskell/000_introduction.md

 Catching minor type mismatch errors is the simplest example of usage, although they occur extremely frequently as we humans are quite fallible in our reasoning about even the simplest of program constructions!
-Although this just the tip of the iceberg, the gradual trend over the last 20 years toward more *expressive types* in modern type systems; which are capable of guaranteeing a large variety of program correctness properties.
+Although this is just the tip of the iceberg, the gradual trend over the last 20 years goes toward more *expressive types* in modern type systems which are capable of guaranteeing a large variety of program correctness properties.

 * Preventing resource allocation errors.
 * Enforcing security access for program logic.